-The Curtis Lab was established in 2013 and is supervised by Dr. Drew Curtis.
-The lab broadly researches clinical science and various aspects of deception.
+The Clinical Science and Deception Lab was established in 2013 and is supervised by Dr. Drew Curtis.
 My research has focused on pathological lying, deception in healthcare and other relationships, and aspects of clinical science.

 Current Research